linroger/Wealth-of-Nations/Financial Instruments/Assignments/Solutions/PSET 5 Solution.md

  $$\triangle_d^{\prime}=0$$
 $$\triangle_{u}^{\prime}=0$$
 ----------------------------- -------------------------------------
-Where wehae addeda single quote todistinguish such valuesfrom the ones computed in point (1.
+Where we have addeda single quote todistinguish such valuesfrom the ones computed in point (1.
 A).
 We obtain the following replicating portfolio values
 $$V_u^{RP}=10.5091$$
 And
 $$V_d^{RP}=0$$